jharris99-git/8085-P1/readme.md

 #### Close

 1. Open terminal in the project root directory.
+2. Run `pip freeze > requirements.txt` to add any possible new requirements.
-2. Run `deactivate` to exit the virtual environment.
+3. Run `deactivate` to exit the virtual environment.

 ## Environment Structure